andy-guttridge/tribehub_drf/testing.md

 Used URL `contacts/xx`

-When authenticated as user *chief1* (user id 2), a DELETE request to this URL should result in the object being detailed and a HTTP 204 status message.
+When authenticated as user *chief1* (user id 2), a DELETE request to this URL should result in the object being deleted and a HTTP 204 status message.

 **Result: PASS**